Dave

 Cheers Dave

-1 - @VasileCosminSubmitted about 2 years ago
+1 - @VasileCosminSubmitted over 2 years ago

 This is my solution.
 I don't know why it doesn't give new advice everytime I click the button, but gives the same advice.
 Can you tell me what I did wrong?
 Thank you:)

-@dwhensonPosted about 2 years agoHi Vaslie
+@dwhensonPosted over 2 years agoHi Vaslie

 I just did a quick test and it seems to be working fine for me!
 Nice job.
 Here's a couple of points to consider: